- Why Give?

 It is possible to sell any sort of property to Trinity for a bargain price.
 In addition to real estate, you can complete a bargain sale arrangement with collectibles such as artwork or antiques, other personal property, or securities.
 Please contact us about the property you are considering so that we can discuss whether we would be interested in acquiring the property for a bargain price.

 You will receive an income tax charitable deduction in the year of your gift.
 The amount of your deduction will equal the difference between the fair market value of the property you donate and your sale price.
+Your income tax savings will depend on if you itemize your deductions.
 (Note that if your bargain sale asset is tangible personal property, such as artwork or antiques, that Trinity does not put to a use related to our exempt purpose, your deduction will be based on your cost basis rather than the fair market value of the property.)